reach-sh/reach-lang/docs/src/tut/pos/index.md

 md5:  2d9202924ee606ab47726038fbde05a3
 range: 1-12
 ```
-- Line 4 is a new feature with Reach 0.1.13, read more about `{!rsh} ALGOExitMode`.
+- Line 4 is a new feature with Reach 0.1.13; we need it because we're using boxes, you can read more about it by clicking `{!rsh} ALGOExitMode`.
 - Line 5 declares our 'Admin' `{!rsh} Participant`.
 - Line 6-9 declares data types of contract parameters.
 - Line 11 is our signature `launched` function, to notify the frontend that we are ready to start accepting API calls.